MarcCoquand/dotfiles/README.md

 ### Navigation
 The idea is to rely on as much as possible on symbol-based navigation rather than file-based navigation.
 That's why I do not make use of any file explorer plugin.
-Instead, I make use of netrw, marks and Telescope for navigation.
+Instead, I make use of netrw, todo-comments, marks and Telescope for navigation.

 ### Theme
 Vim-colors-plain + pragmasveka font.